-- Review your state’s license renewal requirements: Check your local state board’s website to review CNA licensing requirements.
+- Review your state’s license renewal requirements.
+Check your state board’s website to review CNA licensing requirements.

-- Check CEU requirements: Does your state require CEUs, and if so, how many are required?
+- Check CEU requirements.
+Does your state require CEUs?
+If so, how many are required?
 Can they all be completed online, or do you have to complete some in an in-person classroom or training activity?
 It’s important to have these completed before you apply for renewal.
 Always check to be sure you’ve completed any “required topic” CEUs, which are specific training topics required by your state.
 Additionally, if you’ve been regularly working as a CNA, you might find that your facility provides you opportunities to get CEU credit through in-service trainings.

-- Locate your previous certifications: Designate a place in your home to put your certificates and proof of completion for training courses.
+- Locate your previous certifications.
+Designate a place in your home to put your certificates and proof of completion for training courses.
 Nursing boards can ask you to prove that you did your CEUs, which usually means showing them a certificate of completion.
 A good rule of thumb is to hold onto any CEU certificates for five years.
-You don’t want to get fined or have your license put on hold if the regulatory board selects you for an audit.
+You don’t want to get fined or have your certification put on hold if the regulatory board selects you for an audit.

-- Select an approved CEU vendor: When choosing a CEU provider online to renew your CNA license, always take courses from a state board-approved vendor.
+- Select an approved CEU vendor.
+When choosing a CEU provider online to renew your CNA license, look for a state board-approved vendor.
 Vendors will list what states they’re certified in as CEU providers on their website.
 As you go through to select courses, make sure the content is relevant to your scope of practice.

-- Submit your application and pay renewal fees: Complete your renewal application and attach proof of CEUs if they are required in your state.
+- Submit your application and pay renewal fees.
+Complete your renewal application and attach proof of CEUs if they are required in your state.
 You will also need to pay any applicable renewal fees for your state.
 Not all states require this.